 The Bottom Line

-While selling a home FSBO can be tough, it doesn’t have to be impossible.
+While selling a home FSBO can be tough, it isn’t impossible.
 By knowing the potential pitfalls and learning as much as you can about the process, you can better navigate the challenges that come with working without a professional agent by your side.